There’s no debate when it comes to the importance of dietary antioxidants (and why foods like berries may be regular entries on your grocery list).

-While the message about the importance of dietary antioxidants has come through loud and clear (and may be what has already made foods like berries and kale regular entries on your grocery shopping list), there remains much confusion about how, exactly, they work in the body, and how best to get them.
+There remains much confusion, however, about how antioxidants work in the body, and the best sources for them.
 One important and often misunderstood point?
 Antioxidants are best obtained from foods rather than supplements.

-In a nutshell, “antioxidant” is a catchall term for different types of compounds found in foods and produced by our bodies that may protect our cells from damage.
-This damage is caused by molecules called free radicals, which can be harmful in excess.
+In a nutshell, “antioxidant” is a catchall term for different types of compounds found in foods, and produced by our bodies, that protect our cells from damage.
+This damage is caused by molecules called free radicals, which can be harmful when in excess.

 As you choose what to fill your plate with:

 A better route?
-Reach your daily calorie goals, but choose to do so by eating foods that have a lot of nutrients, Dr. Liponis advises.
-When it comes to foods with a good nutrient-to-calorie ratio (NCR), think fiber- and water-rich vegetables and fruits, lean meat, fish, poultry and eggs.
+Reach your daily calorie goals through a nutrient-rich diet.
+When it comes to foods with a good nutrient-to-calorie ratio (NCR), think fiber- and water-rich vegetables and fruits, lean meat, fish, poultry, and eggs.
 Nuts and seeds are medium NCR foods, which makes them good choices in moderation.
 In addition to helping keep your free radical count low, these foods will also fill you up and help you maintain a healthy weight.
-Low NCR foods to avoid include refined grains and sugary snacks and drinks.
+Low NCR foods to avoid include refined grains, high processed or fried foods, and sugary snacks and drinks.